Attribution modelling and Minestrone

 Going back to the early days, I like to think back to the media plan spreadsheet, layered medium by medium indicating the press ads, the magazine, the radio, the billboards and TV within the marketing mix.
 What we would understand is the timing of each activity attributed to the week it was commencing on the plan.
 The most important thing was the timeline.
 We understood the plan and each medium, and this was an indication of all of the touchpoints in the campaign.
 While the plan was primarily based on target reach and frequency, the one thing we knew and understood was the sum of all parts over the length of the campaign.

 Back then the last click was a phone call, store traffic numbers and purchases, or a coupon redemption, but we wouldn’t attribute it to the radio only, or the direct mail, press or billboards.
 It was the mix and the timeline of how we scheduled one channel to take over or overlay another at certain parts of the campaign – and the types of messages being served at these times.

 Attribution is the underlying justification for Paid and Owned media.

 With an always-on mentality, programmatic optimisation and AI just around the corner, attribution is a way we can understand and plan the influences and relationships of each channel through the journey.
 No one channel always understands what the others are doing, so they are often treated independently from one another.
-Attribution challenges all of this as the ambition for better content, conversion rates and ROI continues.
+Attribution challenges all of this as the ambition for better engagement, conversion rates and ROI continues.

 Today, with disruption driving more and more niche verticals and single-channel focus, the tendency has been to win the last click – a fact Google understands and has now moved to adjust its approach and attitude around, with new tools and language surrounding ‘free attribution’.